turingschool/md_launch_curriculum/Mod1/Lessons/Week3/Classes.md

 ### Example - Class/Instance Syntax

-Let's follow a class example with a Unicorn class. **Fork** [this REPL](https://replit.com/@RichardTillies2/M1W3-Week3Assessment#Program.cs).
-Within that solution, I'll add a `Unicorn` class, and put the following information into that file.
-(You will take these same steps later for a different class 😉)
+Let's follow a class example with a Unicorn class. **Fork** [this repl](https://replit.com/@launch-team/M1W3-ClassesLesson#program.cs).
+This solution contains a `Unicorn` class with the following code.
+Note: you will follow this template for a different class later 😉.

 ```c#
 internal class Unicorn